PanDAWMS/panda-docs/docs/source/admin_guide/harvester/plugins/htcondor_plugins.rst

 There are briefly two cases about harvester and condor schedd - local and remote\:

-    * Local: The harvester and the condor schedd are running on the same node.
+    * **Local**: The harvester and the condor schedd are running on the same node.
 Usually this means both harvester (condor client) and condor schedd share the same condor configuration files (e.g. under /etc/condor/config.d)
-    * Remote: The harvester and the condor schedd are running on different nodes, communicating over network.
-This setup requires that both sides have their own condor configurations (for client vs schedd) and the harvester can reach and authenticate the condor shcedd.
+    * **Remote**: The harvester and the condor schedd are running on different nodes, communicating over network.
+This setup requires that both sides have their own condor configurations (for client vs schedd) and the harvester can reach and authenticate the condor schedd.

 Both setups are fine, depending on the admins and the users.
 The bottom-line is, the harvester should be able to submit jobs to and query the condor schedd without issue.